Teenage Sex and Death at Camp Miasma: Development

 Jane Schoenbrun first discussed the project in June 2024, describing it to The New Yorker as a funny and grisly story.
 Speaking with Filmmaker Magazine, Schoenbrun elaborated that a significant theme would be learning to enjoy sex after transition, noting the difficulty of having good sex in the wrong body pre-transition.
-They also indicated the film would engage with the concept of gender deviance in classic horror films like Psycho and Silence of the Lambs.
-Schoenbrun intends to both honor and critique how these films, in their view, created and codified an idea of transness as monstrous.
-The director also compared the film's concept to Portrait of a Lady on Fire set in a Friday the 13th sequel.
-By May 2025, Mubi was confirmed to finance and distribute the film in select territories, with Plan B Entertainment on board to produce.
-Daniel Bekerman of Scythia Films will serve as an executive producer and oversee local production services.
-The Match Factory is set to manage remaining worldwide sales.
+They also indicated the film would engage with the "problematic trans representation of horror films" seen in horror classics such as Psycho (1960), Sleepaway Camp (1983), The Silence of the Lambs (1991), and Texas Chainsaw Massacre: The Next Generation (1995).
+Schoenbrun intended to both honor and critique how those films, in their view, created and codified an idea of transness as monstrous.
+The director also likened the film's concept to Portrait of a Lady on Fire (2019) set in a Friday the 13th sequel.
+Another point of reference for the film was Bram Stoker's Dracula (1992), particularly for its Gothic, romantic quality and use of matte paintings.

+After A24 passed on the film, Mubi came onboard to finance and distribute the film in select territories, with Plan B Entertainment on board to produce.
+Daniel Bekerman of Scythia Films served as an executive producer and oversaw local production services.
+The Match Factory managed remaining worldwide sales.
+Musician Alex G contributed music to the film, as he has with Schoenbrun's previous films: We're All Going to the World's Fair and I Saw the TV Glow.

 Casting

 Hannah Einbinder and Gillian Anderson were announced as the film's leads in May 2025.
+In February 2026, Amanda Fix, Arthur Conti, Eva Victor, Zach Cherry, Sarah Sherman, Patrick Fischler, Dylan Baker, Jasmin Savoy Brown, Quintessa Swindell, Kevin McDonald, and Jack Haven rounded out the cast.

 Filming

-Principal photography began in May 2025 in British Columbia and filming ended on June 17, 2025.
-Shooting specifically at the Totem and Macpherson Lodge at Camp Barnard happened on June 11-14, 2025.
-Camp Barnard is located outside of Sooke, BC.
+Principal photography began in May 2025 in British Columbia and ended on June 17, 2025.
+Shooting specifically at the Totem and Macpherson Lodge at Camp Barnard happened on June 11–14.
+Camp Barnard is located outside of Sooke.
+Cinematographer Eric Yue shot the film on 35mm, marking his second collaboration with Schoenbrun following I Saw the TV Glow (2024).

+Themes

+Schoenbrun points out that in French "little death" (la petite mort) is a euphemism for an orgasm.